furrydevs/awesome-furcadia/README.md

+# Awesome Furcadia

-# Awesome Furcadia: Curated list of awesome Furcadia resources from the community
+**Curated list of awesome Furcadia resources from the community**

 This list contains links to various community created resources concerning the free-to-play MMORPG Furcadia developed by Dragon's Eye Productions, Inc.